 FOR TOMORROW

-Many of us have an in-built desire for a better quality of life.
-This means accessible physical, digital, commercial, medical, educational and other social infrastructure.
-AIIB, its members and clients, work together to finance infrastructure development—turning aspirations into reality.
+Many of us desire a better quality of life, which requires having access to physical, digital, commercial, medical, educational and other social infrastructure.
+AIIB, its Members and clients, work together to finance infrastructure development—turning aspirations into reality.

 - Environmentally: Addresses ecological impacts like water and air quality, biodiversity, pollution and climate change.